DrehanM/PintOperatingSystem/doc/project3.md

 struct cached_sector {
-	block_sector_t sector_idx; // check against when we go through the cache block_sector_t inode_idx; // where is the corresponding inode located in memory?
-If this sector is an inode, then it’s exactly the same as sector_idx list_elm elem;
+	block_sector_t sector_idx; // check against when we go through the cache list_elm elem;
 	bool dirty;
 	struct lock sector_lock; // acquire if currently reading/writing to this sector